The Latest Innovation in Back Care Designed By A Leading Physiotherapist

 - Sacroiliac joint pain

-Start off with 5 minutes at least once every day.
+We recommend that you start off with 5 minutes at least once every day.
 It generally takes a few minutes to fully relax, and in our experience, the body often releases layer by layer.
-Think of it like brushing your teeth – a quick brush will rinse off the remains of your last meal but you will need to use a bit more toothpaste and probably floss too, to reach the deeper layers.

 In the same way that no one exercise or treatment will work for everyone, there is no guarantee that the Buttafly will work for you.